kchason/case-validation-action/README.md

         # The extension of only the files against which the validator should be run.
 Eg. "json", "jsonld", "case".
 Defaults to "" to run against all files defined in CASE_PATH.
         FILTER_EXTENSION: "jsonld"
     script:
-		# Run the script that's packaged with the Docker container
         - source /opt/workspace/entrypoint.sh
     tags:
         - docker